-The LENSAR® Laser System with Streamline® III was designed with strokes of genius for patient safety.
-Cataract density imaging (now available for density categories 1 to 5) and LENSAR's Cataract Laser with Augmented Reality™ technology, a non-applanating patient interface, and precise laser placement can help you feel secure knowing that you are providing an optimized, custom treatment that will help maximize outcomes while minimizing risk of corneal folds and striae that could affect laser treatment accuracy.
+The LENSAR® Laser System with Streamline® IV was designed with strokes of genius for patient safety.
+Cataract density imaging (available for density categories 1 to 5) and LENSAR's Cataract Laser with Augmented Reality™ technology, a non-applanating patient interface, and precise laser placement can help you feel secure knowing that you are providing an optimized, custom treatment that will help maximize outcomes while minimizing risk of corneal folds and striae that could affect laser treatment accuracy.

 Cataract Density Imaging

-Streamline III automatically categorizes cataract on a scale of 1 to 5 based on cataract density and determines density and location of the nucleus.
+Streamline automatically categorizes a cataract on a scale of 1 to 5 based on cataract density and determines density and location of the nucleus.

-- LENSAR with Streamline III is the only femtosecond cataract laser that automatically categorizes cataract density, on a scale from 1 to 5
+- With Streamline, LENSAR is the only femtosecond cataract laser that automatically categorizes cataract density, on a scale from 1 to 5

 - Determines the location of the nucleus to increase efficiency and potentially decrease the amount of laser energy that is used in the eye